craftingcity/RollHighOrDie/Equipment and Inventories/Ammunition.md

 #### Durable
 When this Ammunition is expended, it can be recovered.

 Note the amount of this Ammunition you spend during combat.
-After combat, you may attempt to recollect your ammunition by making a
+After combat, you may attempt to recollect your ammunition by making a Investigation Skill Check.
 ### Specialized Tags

 # Example Ammunition